Boeing CH-47 Chinook: Initial development

-The CH-47 is powered by two Lycoming T55 turboshaft engines, mounted on each side of the helicopter's rear pylon and connected to the rotors by drive shafts.
-Initial models were fitted with engines rated at 2200 hp each.
+The CH-47 is powered by two turboshaft engines, mounted on each side of the helicopter's rear pylon and connected to the rotors by drive shafts.
+Initial models were fitted with Lycoming T55 engines rated at 2200 hp each.
 The counter-rotating rotors eliminate the need for an antitorque vertical rotor, allowing all power to be used for lift and thrust.
 The ability to adjust lift in either rotor makes it less sensitive to changes in the center of gravity, important for the cargo lifting and dropping.
 While hovering over a specific location, a twin-rotor helicopter has increased stability over a single rotor when weight is added or removed, for example, when troops drop from or begin climbing up ropes to the aircraft, or when other cargo is dropped.
 If one engine fails, the other can drive both rotors.
 The "sizing" of the Chinook was directly related to the growth of the Huey and the Army's tacticians' insistence that initial air assaults be built around the squad.
 The Army pushed for both the Huey and the Chinook, and this focus was responsible for the acceleration of its air mobility effort.

 Improved and later versions

 Improved and more powerful versions of the CH-47 have been developed since the helicopter entered service.
+Often, the same airframe was upgraded to later standards, or sometimes the airframes were built to the newer upgrade.
 The U.S. Army's first major design leap was the now-common CH-47D, which entered service in 1982.
 Improvements from the CH-47C included upgraded engines, composite rotor blades, a redesigned cockpit to reduce pilot workload, improved and redundant electrical systems, an advanced flight control system, and improved avionics.
-The latest mainstream generation is the CH-47F, which features several major upgrades to reduce maintenance, digitized flight controls, and is powered by two 4733 hp Honeywell engines.
+The latest (2009) mainstream generation is the CH-47F, which features several major upgrades to reduce maintenance, digitized flight controls, and is powered by two 4733 hp Honeywell engines.

+An example of a British upgraded version is the HC.4, which first flew on 9 December 2010.

-A commercial model of the Chinook, the Boeing-Vertol Model 234, is used worldwide for logging, construction, fighting forest fires, and supporting petroleum extraction operations.
+A commercial model of the Chinook, the Boeing-Vertol Model 234, is used worldwide for logging, construction, forest fire suppresion, and petroleum-extraction operations.
 In December 2006, Columbia Helicopters Inc purchased the type certificate of the Model 234 from Boeing.
-The Chinook has also been licensed to be built by companies outside the United States, such as Agusta (now AgustaWestland) in Italy and Kawasaki in Japan.
+The Chinook has also been licensed to be built by companies outside the United States, such as Agusta (later AgustaWestland, now Leonardo) in Italy and Kawasaki in Japan.